 During the year ended December 31, 2006, the Company deferred revenue of \$157,896 for products shipped to an affiliate of the XLTG.
-The products shipped to the affiliate of XL TechGroup, Inc. were products originally purchased from an unrelated third party under an exclusive purchasing agreement.
-As of December 31, 2006, \$157,896 was due from the affiliate of XL TechGroup, Inc. and was included in the receivables and deferred revenues.
-During the year ended December 31, 2007, the Company and the affiliate of XL TechGroup, Inc. settled a dispute relating to the outstanding amounts at December 31, 2006.
+The products shipped to the affiliate of XLTG were products originally purchased from an unrelated third party under an exclusive purchasing agreement.
+As of December 31, 2006, \$157,896 was due from the affiliate of XLTG and was included in receivables and deferred revenues.
+During the year ended December 31, 2007, the Company and the affiliate of XLTG settled a dispute relating to the outstanding amounts at December 31, 2006.
 Under the terms of the settlement, the Company forgave the receivable as the products sold to the affiliate did not perform as expected.

-(9) WARRANTS
+(9) Warrants